AM I ME, AM I YOU & ARE YOU ME?

 • not have their own opinions about things

 If the child does get away, then as an A-CoA, they’ll be terrified of any close involvement with others.
 The fear of being engulfed again is so unbearable that it’s expressed as fear of commitment.

 Even when they are in some form of relationship, it will be with extreme emotional detachment, a need for total control, endless sexual conquests, come here – go away interactions, irresponsibility…. or just walking away & never looking back!

-➼ Both types are ripe for addictions, to fill that big emotional hole inside – but it never works
+➼ Both the strayers & the leavers are ripe for addictions, to fill that big emotional hole inside – but it never works

 INFO: Symbiosis can be understood through the ego state model.
-In a symbiotic relationship, both people use only some of their ego states to relate to each other, which they combine, functioning as if they only had one set of ego states between them.
-They getting stuck in rigid roles, resulting in less flexibility.
+In a symbiotic relationship, both people use only some of their ego states to relate to each other, which they combine, functioning as if they only had one identity between them.
+They get stuck in rigid roles, resulting in less flexibility.

 NEXT: Symbiosis (#2)

 2 thoughts on “SYMBIOSIS & ACoAs (Part 1)”